Skip to main content

 We’ll accept a signed and dated declaration that these checks took place.

-• it’s not introduced as a solid or in a dispersion (if applicable).
+1. It’s not introduced as a solid or in a dispersion (if applicable).
 We’ll accept an SDS or product information sheet that indicates the appearance.

-• an SDS or technical data sheet for the chemical or the product that it’s introduced in that indicates it will be introduced as granules, pellets or a wax; or
+• an SDS or technical data sheet for the chemical or the product that it’s introduced in that indicates it will be introduced as granules, pellets, or a wax; or

 • a study result from a particle size distribution study on your chemical or the product that you will introduce into Australia (conducted according to OECD TG 110)